How does an agency register in-service training courses with MCOLES?

 Course Registration is mandatory for funding eligibility through the Michigan Justice Training Fund (Public Act 302).
 This means that monies obtained through the Law Enforcement Distribution or through Public Act 302 grants may not be used to pay for unregistered training.
 Registration of a course does not imply endorsement of the training materials or vendor by the Michigan Commission on Law Enforcement Standards.

-The course registration process involves logging into the MCOLES Network and providing basic course information and contact information. **The minimum requirements below must be provided for further consideration.
-The approval process includes:
+The course registration process involves logging into the MCOLES Information and Tracking Network (MITN) and providing the below basic course and contact information:

-Use of Force, Firearms, and RADAR courses require additional documentation.
-See related topics below.
+Use of Force, Firearms, and RADAR courses require the below additional documentation:

 Use of Force Courses: